 The environmental performance of the trout hatchery run by Taranaki Fish and Game during the period under review has been high.
-In the 2021-2022 period, there were no incidents recorded by the Council that were associated with the Taranaki Fish and Game trout hatchery site.
+In the 2022-2023 period, there were no incidents recorded by the Council that were associated with the Taranaki Fish and Game trout hatchery site.
 The management of the site has generally been good with no issues arising during the period.
-However an escape occurred during the period under review, with only about 800 fish remaining when adipose fin clipping occurred.